 8. Automate – Let go and let the algorithm

 Consider the daily tasks you repeatedly do.
 Many jobs can be delegated via automation with the various apps and platforms available.
 Sites like Calendly, Asana, and Trello all have automation.
 These tools integrate your email, website, eCommerce platform, and calendar to make your business run smoothly.
 With a quick Google search, you can find just the right app to relieve some pressure on your To-Do list.

 In Corporate America, bonuses are handed out quarterly to annually.
 Being a solopreneur, you can create a similar reward system.
 When goal-setting a project, plan rewards at each milestone.
 The rewards can be as large or as small as you like but should be something you would only give yourself for attaining the planned-upon milestone.
 It will provide you with something to look forward to at each stage.

 Take a look at what has worked and what hasn’t.
 When you look back at the previous quarter, did it help to add evening hours to your schedule?
 Did your audience like your Instagram lives?
 Did it help to tell your family you were unavailable from 9AM to 11AM?
 Let go of what doesn’t serve you.
 Keep what does.
 Your business is yours to adjust and make work for you.
 What works best for you will better serve your clients/customers and prevent you from burning out sooner.

 Burn out is avoidable and we can hold it at bay with a bit of planning and some workstyle changes.
 Balance work with people, places, laughter, and getting out into the sun.

-If you’re a Black female solopreneur and looking for a tribe to call your own, check out the She Runs It Facebook Group or the Afro Business Cookhouse for more like-minded solo- and entrepreneurs.
+If you’re a Black female solopreneur and looking for a tribe to call your own, check out the She Runs It Facebook Group or Build it B2B (a Side Hustle learning experience) for more like-minded solo- and entrepreneurs.
 Come sit with us.